mlekhi/housing/public/content/student-dense-areas.md

 - Liquor Store: An LCBO in the plaza.
 - Other Essentials: Banks, Value Village, car dealerships, a CrossFit gym, and even a dentist—helpful given the difficulty of booking on-campus appointments.

 For those who love food and convenience, this area has everything you need.
+However, the long distances mean that reaching them can be difficult without a car.

 ### Types of Housing and Major Properties